YearOfProgramming/2017Challenges/README.md

 If you go to the page where your forked repository is contained your updated code should be there.

-Click on the "New pull request" button button to submit your work for review.
+Click on the "New pull request" button to submit your work for review.
 Be sure to include the challenge number and language of your solution!

 ![3](https://raw.githubusercontent.com/YearOfProgramming/storage/master/images/3.png)